 The Mineral King and Cedar Grove areas are open only in spring through fall, while Grant Grove, Giant Forest, and Lodgepole offer both summer and winter activities.
 The Foothills area is at a lower elevation and is usually snow free year-round.

 Check our park maps for the locations of each of these areas.

 The Giant Forest and Lodgepole

 Giant sequoia groves grow only on the western slope of the Sierra Nevada, and the Giant Forest may be one of the finest.
 It's home to the General Sherman Tree, the world's largest living tree.
 Hiking trails wind through the sequoia grove and meadows.
-Moro Rock - Crescent Meadow Road leads to features such as Moro Rock, Tunnel Log, and the High Sierra Trail.
-The Big Trees Trail offers an easy hike around a meadow that's ideal for families and people in wheelchairs.
+Moro Rock / Crescent Meadow Road leads to features such as Moro Rock, Tunnel Log, and the High Sierra Trail.
+The Big Trees Trail that circles a meadow offers an easy hike that's ideal for families and people in wheelchairs.
 Giant Forest Museum is open year-round an offers exhibits, park information, and a park store.

 Sequoia & Kings Canyon's Wilderness

 Over 95% of these parks is designated as wilderness.
 Here you can climb the highest peaks and see some of the most rugged country in our national parks.
 Not all wilderness hikes are challenging; gentle trails lead into wilderness areas, too.
 Before you hike, check information about trail safety.
 Wilderness permits are required for overnight trips.